hydrodynamicstability/statquotes/README.md

   - *Analysis of Straight-Line Data*.
 Wiley.

+- "A preoccupation with the logic of mathematics and the overemphasis of a convention called rigor are among the best known means for stifling interest in mathematics as a crutch to common sense."

+  - Ivan S. Sokolnikoff and Raymond M. Reddheffer (1958)

+  - *Mathematics of Physics and Modern Engineering*.
+McGraw-Hill.

 - "I shall avoid, as much as I can, those questions which, though they have elicited the skill of mathematicians, have not enlarged our knowledge of science."

   - James Clerk Maxwell (1873)